 OUR MISSION = EDUCATION, OUTREACH, RESEARCH

-The National Canine Cancer Foundation funds are used in eliminating cancer as a major health problem in dogs through education, outreach and research to save lives through prevention, finding cures, better treatments, more accurate cost effective diagnostic methods in dealing with cancer and diminishing dogs suffering from cancer.
+The National Canine Cancer Foundation funds are used for eliminating cancer as a major health problem in dogs through education, outreach and research.
+They also help save lives through prevention, finding cures, better treatments, more accurate cost effective diagnostic methods in dealing with cancer and diminishing dogs suffering from cancer.

 Every event that the National Canine Cancer Foundation puts on, every page of our website and every product and email we send out is done to raise awareness of canine cancer.
 The National Canine Cancer Foundations goal is to save dogs lives, educate and reach all dog owners, find new treatment and a cure for canine cancer.